AT THE HAVEN

 While detoxing from alcohol, it’s also important to note that professional medical care can help make this process much easier and safer.
 Detoxing from alcohol unsupervised can be dangerous and lead to severe medical complications or death.
 Professional alcohol detox centers provide a safe, structured environment for the guest to complete the process with trained staff on hand to oversee their recovery.

-Best Way to Detox from Alcohol
+Best Way to Get Through Alcohol Withdrawal and Detox

 Due to the overwhelming and even dangerous withdrawal symptoms, detoxing from home is not recommended.
-Instead, the best way to detox from alcohol is at an alcohol detox facility, under the care of medical professionals.
+Instead, the best way to detox from alcohol is at an alcohol detox facility under the care of medical professionals.

-An alcohol detox center can also offer medications that can help with some of the more difficult symptoms of alcohol withdrawal such as tremors and anxiety.
+An alcohol detox center can also offer medications that can help with some of the more difficult symptoms of alcohol withdrawal, such as tremors and anxiety.
 Due to the risk of seizures during alcohol withdrawal, treatment professionals can provide alcohol detox medications that can help make the process more bearable and less dangerous.

 Alcohol Detox Medication